 Tips for Creating a Great Analyst CV

-These tips can help you upgrade your writing style and avoid common mistakes for an excellent CV.
+These tips and our CV maker can help you upgrade your writing style and avoid common mistakes for an excellent CV.

 - Market yourself in your Professional Summary by including career achievements with metrics (if possible) and using terms such as expert and successful.